Rómulo Betancourt: Second term as president

 A decade later, after Pérez Jiménez was ousted, Betancourt was elected president in the general election of 1958, becoming the first leader of the Punto Fijo Pact.
 Having inherited a well constructed country but with the need to give more education to its people, Betancourt nevertheless managed to return the state to fiscal solvency despite the rock-bottom petroleum prices throughout his presidency.

-In 1960 two important institutions were created by Juan Pablo Pérez Alfonso, Betancourt's minister of Mines and Hydrocarbons: the Venezuelan Petroleum Corporation (Corporación Venezolana del Petróleo — CVP), conceived to oversee the national petroleum industry, and the Organization of the Petroleum Exporting Countries (OPEC), the international oil cartel that Venezuela established in partnership with Kuwait, Saudi Arabia, Iraq, and Iran.
+In 1960, two important institutions were created by Juan Pablo Pérez Alfonso, Betancourt's minister of Mines and Hydrocarbons: the Venezuelan Petroleum Corporation (Corporación Venezolana del Petróleo — CVP), conceived to oversee the national petroleum industry, and the Organization of the Petroleum Exporting Countries (OPEC), the international oil cartel that Venezuela established in partnership with Kuwait, Saudi Arabia, Iraq, and Iran.
 Considered a radical revolutionary idea at the time by its opponents, but essential to Venezuela's independence and fiscal solvency by a visionary nationalistic Betancourt.

 At an annual oil convention in Cairo, Venezuela's envoy, fluent in Arabic, convinced oil producing Middle Eastern countries to sign a secret agreement that promoted unity and control of their own national oil resources; under the noses of the British and American corporations that dominated the oil industry globally and had funded the event.
 Planting the seed for OPEC that was founded in September 1960 at Baghdad, Iraq.
 This movement was triggered by a 1960 law instituted by American President Dwight Eisenhower that forced quotas for Venezuelan oil and favored Canada and Mexico's oil industries.
 Eisenhower cited national security, land access to energy supplies, at times of war.
 Betancourt reacted seeking an alliance with oil producers of Middle Orient and North Africa as a pre-emptive strategy to protect the continuous autonomy and profitability of Venezuela's oil, establishing a strong link between the South American nation and the OPEC countries that survives to this day.

 On a scenario of suspended economic guarantees, special situation derived from the Castro-communist armed insurrection, Betancourt adopted the CEPAL model of substitution of imports in order to achieve a fast track to development through industrialization that succeeds in replacing imported goods with locally produced goods.
-The government strategy include tax exceptions to attract capital investment and terrains at low cost to facilitate foreign suppliers to build plants for the assembly or packaging of finished products, closing the economy to trade through excessive tax to similar imported goods, import quotas to reduce foreign competition or other quantitative restrictions that prohibited imports.
-In addition, the Central Bank overestimated the Bolivar to cut down prices of imported inputs and promote export-oriented growth.
-Large road-building, and electrical power programs as the construction of Guri Dam Phase I were carried out, transforming Venezuela into a modernized Latin American nation.
+The government strategy included tax exemptions to attract capital investment and land at low cost to facilitate foreign suppliers building plants for the assembly or packaging of finished products, closing the economy to import trade through high taxes on similar imported goods and import quotas to reduce foreign competition or other quantitative restrictions that prohibited imports.
+In addition, the Central Bank overvalued the Bolivar to cut down prices of imported inputs and promote export-oriented growth.
+Large road-building, and electrical power programs, such as the construction of Guri Dam Phase I were carried out, transforming Venezuela into a modernized Latin American nation.

 Agrarian reform

 AD's land reform distributed unproductive private properties and public lands to halt the decline in agricultural production.
-Landowners who had their properties confiscated received generous compensation.
+Landowners who had their properties confiscated received compensation.